edis0n-zhang/personal-website-2.0/src/lib/posts/917_days/917_days.md

 All of the days and weeks which felt like years cramming for exams, doing problem sets, and applying to internships have now melted into a blur.

-The only thing I can remember are the spontaneous gatherings and laughs everyone shared.
+The only things I remember are the little memories I hold so dear to me.

-All of these million moments, have become pictures in my camera roll.

 Each one filled with more life than I could possibly impart in a single essay.